timescale/docs/use-timescale/cloud-multi-node.md

 1. [Log in to your Timescale Cloud account][cloud-login] and click `Create Service`.
 1. Click `Advanced configuration`.
-1. Under `Choose your architecture`, click `Mult-node`.
+1. Under `Choose your architecture`, click `Multi-node`.
-1. Our customer support team contacts you.
+1. The customer support team contacts you.
 When your request is approved, return to the screen for creating a multi-node service.
 1. Choose your preferred region, or accept the default region of `us-east-1`.
 1. Accept the default for the data nodes, or click `Edit` to choose the number